Frequently Asked Questions

 - Eliminate Scope 1 emissions (resulting from direct, on-campus sources) by 2040, without relying on the use of carbon offsets.

-- Achieve carbon neutrality for Scope 2 emissions (resulting from purchased electricity) by 2025.
+- Achieve net-zero Scope 2 emissions (resulting from purchased electricity) by 2025.

-- Establish net-zero goals by 2025 for Scope 3 emissions categories, which result from indirect sources like commuting, food procurement, and university-sponsored travel.
+- Establish net-zero goals by 2025 for a wide range of Scope 3 emissions categories, which result from indirect sources like commuting, food procurement, and university-sponsored travel.